Cifas Digital Fraud Practitioner

 Course Module Details

-Cyber enabled and cyber dependant fraud are two of the biggest fraud threats facing organisations.
-The certified course is essential for those with responsibility for assessing the cyber risk, responding to the risk or undertaking investigations into cyber fraud cases.
-It covers all of the main risks experienced by digital users and organisations and how to respond to them, as well as highlighting the developing and ever-changing trends and threats involving cyber fraud and security increasingly faced by all sectors.
+This foundation programme covers the main risks experienced by digital users and organisations and how to respond to them, as well as highlighting the developing and ever-changing trends and threats involving cyber fraud and security increasingly faced by all sectors.

 Learn how data is stored and processed on digital devices, and identify the risks.